laurentmuller/plugin-twigcs/README.md

 ![Install](docs/enable_twigcs.png)

-For each project, user can select witch folders are included for the validation or are excluded.
-The user must select at least one included folder .
+For each project, user can select witch folders are included for the validation or excluded.
+The user must select at least one included folder.

 If needed, the user can also override the default Twigcs preferences.

 ![Alt  Project properties](docs/properties.png)